 Which vehicle uses can be covered?
 Standard products cover vehicles used for SD&P and to and from a place of work.

-Commercial travelling may be excluded, as would vehicles used as a day rental/hire car.
+Commercial traveling may be excluded, as would vehicles used as a daily rental/hire car.

 Specialist cover exists for taxis, courier, chauffeur and driving school use.

 Your policy is fully FCA regulated and backed by the Financial Services Compensation Scheme.

 We are here to help!
 Search our help centre for any questions you may have.